andrewburger/andrewburger.github.io/about.md

 ![This is a photo of me.](/assets/photo-about_me.jpg)

 I am fascinated by technology, especially tools that help people learn and grow.
-I like to explore code, understand hacker culture, and study human-computer interaction.
+I write code, follow hacker culture, and study human-computer interaction.

-I work with educational institutions and provide direct consulting services to small businesses.
-Over a decade of experience managing custom on-premise infrastructure and app development services for enterprise customers.
+I provide direct consulting services to educational institutions, enterprise customers, and small businesses.
+Over a decade of experience managing custom on-premise infrastructure, endpoint management solutions, and app development services.

 I received a Master of Science in Information Technology Management degree from [Regis University](https://www.regis.edu) and a Bachelor degree in Computer Science from [Binghamton University](https://www.binghamton.edu).